Dive In: A Field Guide to Neighborhood Dives and Bars in Metro Phoenix

 Bike Rack: No

-Opened in 1972, Wanderin has always gone by that name, according to the manager, Joyce, who’s been here for 14 years.
-The Wanderin offers pool tables, dart machines, card tables, an internet jukebox, karaoke, and an L-shaped bar for just sitting and drinking.
+Opened in 1972, Wanderin offers pool tables, dart machines, card tables, an internet jukebox, karaoke, and an L-shaped bar for just sitting and drinking.
 Food ranges from the vending machine at the entrance to pizza, pickles, and popcorn.
-There’s also a cool Kraken Black Spiced Rum 3D octopus on display behind the bar.
 Best thing about this place: The patron murals on the west-facing side of Wanderin are clearly from another, beautiful era.

 Gypsy’s Roadhouse

-Note: Editor's note: This article originally ran in October 2016.